 - 1. Applicant Name and Contact Info - 2.
-Project Title

-3. A brief description of the activities and environmental benefits associated with the proposed enhancement project and the project implementation dates reduction, water usage reduction.)
+Project Title - 3.
+A brief description of the activities and environmental benefits associated with the proposed enhancement project and the project implementation dates - 4.
+Documentation of measures or projected results.
+Typical benefits include waste reduction (hazardous waste, air emissions, water pollutant discharges, and solid waste) or decreased resource consumption (energy usage reduction, water usage reduction.)
 Other examples of potential projects include protecting, preserving, or restoring land and reduced material consumption.
 Any project that can be demonstrated to contribute to the enhancement of the environment is eligible.
 If the project is complete, actual results should be reported.
 If the project is a currently active, then the proposed reduction target amount and year should be reported.